Prerequisites:

 ix# ix mut gui bin/epiphany

-We are fed up with sway and want to use wayfire:
+We are tired of Sway and want to use Wayfire:

 ix# ix mut gui -bin/sway bin/wayfire